Dr. C. George Boeree

 (Dumanoski et al., 1996).
 The authors of this book are, of

-the Bush administration?
-Or how President Reagan said that most
+and presidents Bush and Trump?
+President Reagan said that most

 But again, if the mutation is genuinely helpful, natural selection may lead to it becoming the norm in a population, perhaps contributing to the creation of a new species in the process.
 We are the result of millions of mistakes that worked out well.

 The human genome project is an effort to map as completely and accurately as possible all the genes in human DNA.
 It started in 1990, when we knew the location of a handful of genes.
 It was 90% complete in 2000, and was 99.99% done in 2003.
 Scientists have in addition discovered the function of nearly 50% of our genes.

 There were a few surprises: Although the human genome is comprised of more than three billion bases, this is only a third as large as scientists had predicted.
 And it is only twice as large as that of the roundworm.
 We share about 98.8% of the same DNA with our closest relatives, the chimps.
 That's ten times more similar than mice are to rats!
 It was also discovered that 99.9% of the sequences are exactly the same for all human beings.
 We are not as special as we sometimes like to think.